-- Toss butternut squash with coconut oil, 1 teaspoon of curry powder, and a pinch of salt and pepper on a large rimmed baking sheet.
+- Toss butternut squash with coconut oil, curry powder, salt, and pepper on a large rimmed baking sheet.
 Roast in oven for 25-35 minutes until squash is very tender.
 Toss several times during roasting. (timing will depend on how small or large your squash cubes are)

 - In the meantime heat vegetable stock in a small pot on stove.

-- Remove squash from oven and place in a blender with maple syrup, additional curry powder, salt and pepper, (optional) almond milk, and 2 cups of veggie stock.
+- Remove squash from oven and place in a blender with maple syrup, coconut milk, and 2 cups of veggie stock.
 Blend until smooth.
 Continue adding stock until you reach desired consistency.
 I like my soup a bit thicker, so I tend to use less stock.
-If you like a thiner consistency just add more stock.
-You may not need all 4 cups of stock.
+If you like a thinner consistency just add more stock.
+You may not need all 3 cups of stock.

-- Taste for seasoning and serve sprinkled with sunflower seeds or pumpkin seeds.
+- Taste for seasoning and serve with fresh cilantro and a swirl of coconut milk

 - You can easily substitute chicken stock for veggie stock